pravega/pravega/documentation/src/docs/security/securing-standalone-mode-cluster.md

 1. Locate the `standalone-config.properties` file.

-   If you are running standalone mode cluster from source, you can find it under the `/path/to/pravega/config` directory.
+   If you are running standalone mode server from source, you can find it under the `/path/to/pravega/config` directory.

    If you are running it from the distribution instead, you can find it under the `/path/to/pravega-<version>/conf` directory.